Attitude indicator

-The attitude indicator (AI), formerly known as the gyro horizon or artificial horizon, is a flight instrument that informs the pilot of the aircraft orientation relative to Earth's horizon, and gives an immediate indication of the smallest orientation change.
+The attitude indicator (AI), also known as the gyro horizon or artificial horizon, is a flight instrument that informs the pilot of the aircraft orientation relative to Earth's horizon, and gives an immediate indication of the smallest orientation change.
 The miniature aircraft and horizon bar mimic the relationship of the aircraft relative to the actual horizon.
 It is a primary instrument for flight in instrument meteorological conditions.

 Attitude is always presented to users in the unit degrees (°).
 However, inner workings such as sensors, data and calculations may use a mix of degrees and radians, as scientists and engineers may prefer to work with radians.

 History

 Before the advent of aviation, artificial horizons were used in celestial navigation.
-Proposals of such devices based on gyroscopes, or spinning tops, date back to the 1740s.
+Proposals of such devices based on gyroscopes, or spinning tops, date back to the 1740s, including the work of John Serson.

+Another notable development came in 1785, when John Adams, an English mathematician and headmaster of Latymer’s Charity School, was awarded a Silver Medal by the Royal Society for the Encouragement of Arts, Manufactures, and Commerce for his invention of an 'Artificial Horizon to be used on Land'.
+In his letter and historical account addressed to the Society, Adams detailed how he had acquired a siphon circular spirit level in 1764 and, by 1778, had proposed to the London instrument maker Peter Dollond, a method by which it could be adapted to calculate latitude and longitude.

 Later implementations, also known as bubble horizons, were based on bubble levels and attached to a sextant.
 In the 2010s, remnants of an artificial horizon using liquid mercury were recovered from the wreck of HMS Erebus.